DanielBatesUK/cloudflare-api-dns-dynamic-ip/README.md

 1. In the 'API Tokens' section, click on the 'Create Token' button.
 2. On the next page, click on the 'Use Template' button for 'Edit zone DNS'; from the 'API token templates' list.
 3. Give your token a name (pencil icon) and set your permissions accordingly.
 You might want to limit the 'Zone Resources' to 'Include', 'Specific Zone', '[your-website.com]'.
 Especially if you are looking after multiple domains.
-This will help limit the damage to only one website, in the event your api tokens and zone ids get accidentally leaked.
+This will help limit the damage to only one website, in the event your API tokens and zone ids get accidentally leaked.
 4. Then click the 'Continue to summary' button.
 5. Review all the settings in summary and make sure everything is correct.
 Then click the 'Create Token' button.

 #### Get your API token

-Copy and note down the api token as you'll be needing this later; along with the 'Zone ID' from earlier.
+Copy and note down the API token as you'll be needing this later; along with the 'Zone ID' from earlier.
 If you lose this API token, then you will have to 'Roll' a new one, via the 3 dot options button for your token, on the 'API Tokens' page, of your 'My Profile' dashboard.

 ### Updating the script